Daredevil: Born Again season 2: Writing

 Scardapane described the second season as a "part two", building on what had been done with the first, with visual cues, themes, and Easter eggs from the first season that "pay off monstrously" in the second.
-He said Wilson Fisk / Kingpin is the "prime villain" of the series, but it also features other antagonists who would be "piling up" as the story continues.
-These include the serial killer Muse, whose storyline has a "ripple effect" from the first season into the second.
-At the end of the first season, Fisk has placed New York City under martial law and locked his political opponents in cages.
+At the end of the first season, Mayor Wilson Fisk / Kingpin has placed New York City under martial law and locked his political opponents in cages.
 D'Onofrio said this allows Fisk to commit crimes and get rid of vigilantes, but the character has bigger plans to expand his power and reach beyond New York.
-Wigutow said the season had "a lot of political intrigue and palace intrigue", and was telling a "big New York City story" about crime and politics that narrows down to "what matters most" in the finale.
-He said the season was ultimately about Fisk and Matt Murdock / Daredevil both hating and needing each other, and how they work through that.
-Cox said Fisk's New York had become "much more sinister" for those looking to do the right thing and "all bets are off" now that the first-season pact between Murdock and Fisk, to avoid confronting each other, no longer applies.

-Because of Fisk's actions, the season's characters are divided into two factions: Murdock's resistance and Fisk's administration.
-Scardapane called the season a "resistance story" that explores how Murdock, who found a balance with his life as the vigilante Daredevil in the first season, can continue to operate now that being a vigilante is illegal.
-Murdock's resistance army expands throughout the season.
-Scardapane said in April 2025 that Murdock's fellow Defenders from the Netflix miniseries The Defenders (2017) could join his army, but incorporating them all was "tricky writing-wise" as the writers wanted the story to unfold organically and earn the right to have returning characters.
-A month later, Defenders member Jessica Jones was announced to be returning as one of Murdock's allies in the season.
-The creative team were in constant discussions with the filmmakers behind Spider-Man: Brand New Day (2026), which includes characters from the season, to ensure events lined up and "the impacts are felt" between the two.
-Winderbaum said the tones of each project were different but they still wanted to highlight that they exist in the same world.
+Wigutow said the season was telling a "big New York City story" about crime and politics that narrows down to "what matters most" in the finale, and is ultimately about Fisk and Matt Murdock / Daredevil both hating and needing each other.
+Scardapane said Fisk and Murdock's fight "poisons everything around them", while Cox said Fisk's New York had become "much more sinister" for those looking to do the right thing and the first-season pact between Murdock and Fisk, to avoid confronting each other, no longer applies.
+Because of Fisk's actions, the characters are divided into two factions: Murdock's resistance and Fisk's administration.
+Scardapane said the season is a "resistance story" that explores how Murdock, who found a balance with his life as the vigilante Daredevil in the first season, can continue to operate now that being a vigilante is illegal.
+He said in April 2025 that Murdock's fellow Defenders from Marvel's Netflix series could join his army, but incorporating them all was "tricky writing-wise" as the writers wanted the story to unfold organically and earn the right to have returning characters; a month later, Jones was announced to be one of Murdock's allies in the season.